-- Ensure that the device and bus voltage are switched on - Ensure that the programming LED (4) is not illuminated. - Press the programming button (1).
+- Ensure that the device and bus voltage are switched on - Ensure that the programming LED (4) is not illuminated.
+If it lights up yellow, press the programming button (1) until it goes out (>4s). - Briefly (<4s) press the programming button (1).
 Programming LED (4) lights up red - Program the physical address using the ETS.
 Programming LED (4) goes out after a successful programming process. - Make note of the physical address on the device - If the device was programmed without an additional KNX/EIB data interface, the tunneling connection must be set up again after the programming process.